 Further Reading: Abu Dhabi’s best family brunches

-Possibly one of the best places to base yourself for all round family entertainment.
-Based just off the main highway as you head towards Dubai and literally only minutes from Abu Dhabi International Airport, Yas Island has a number of hotels clustered together which all have access to Yas Beach.
+Possibly one of the best places to base yourself in Abu Dhabi for all-round family entertainment.
+Found just off the main E10 highway as you head towards Dubai and literally only minutes from Abu Dhabi International Airport, Yas Island has several hotels clustered together, which all have access to the theme parks and Yas Beach.

-The most iconic hotel you will probably recognise if you’ve ever seen the Abu Dhabi Grand Prix is the Yas Viceroy (E).
+The most iconic hotel you will probably recognise if you’ve ever seen the Abu Dhabi Grand Prix is the W Hotel (formerly Viceroy and Yas Hotel).
 It literally straddles the race track and lights up at night in an array of beautiful colours, very modern and sleek and known for the extra effort they put in for their younger guests (including sleeping tents!).

 And the rest on-island

-The main highway from Abu Dhabi to Dubai you will pass the Eastern Mangrove.
-There’s a luxurious Anantara Resort here, as well as quite a nice selection of little shops, restaurants and eco touring options of the Eastern Mangroves wetlands area.
+The main highway from Abu Dhabi to Dubai, you will pass the Eastern Mangrove.
+There’s a luxurious Anantara Resort here, as well as quite a nice selection of little shops, restaurants, and eco-touristic options in the Eastern Mangroves Wetlands area.

 Near to the airport and off-island hotel choices in Abu Dhabi

-Also quite accessible on the main airport road are budget option Ibis (E) and Novotel Abu Dhabi Gate (E).
+Also quite accessible on the main airport road are budget options Ibis and Novotel Abu Dhabi Gate.
 There are on-site restaurants here, but this pair really do sit slightly out of town all on their ownsome!

 The airport itself has a Premier Inn which is by far the most convenient if you are looking for an overnighter before an early flight or awaiting a flight connection.

-Another option on the main highway is Al Raha Beach Hotel (E), housing several bars and restaurants and direct access to Raha Mall, not a huge shopping complex but does have a cinema and a few kiddy play areas.
-If you have family in nearby Raha Beach or Khalifa City this can be a good close option though with its own beach and spa.
-It’s beach views, however, have been somewhat obliterated by other construction in the Al Raha Beach area at present.
+Another option on the main highway is Al Raha Beach Hotel housing several bars and restaurants and direct access to Raha Mall; not a huge shopping complex but does have a cinema and a few kiddy play areas.
+If you have family in nearby Raha Beach or Khalifa City, this can be a good close option, though, with its own beach and spa.
+Its beach views, however, have been somewhat obliterated by other construction in the Al Raha Beach area at present.

 Beyond the city, there are several regional centres of interest to visitors.
 The largest is Al Ain, an oasis town only an hour or so drive from the outskirts of Abu Dhabi.
 It sits about equidistance from Abu Dhabi and Dubai on the Omani border (making it a popular destination for tourists who need to do “visa runs”).